by Jews for Jesus | March 11 2011

 I grabbed as many bottles of pills as I could carry.
 I couldn’t read the labels in German, so I raced back to the barracks and woke the woman who said Sarah needed aspirin.
 We pried open Sarah’s mouth and forced her to swallow some tablets every few hours.
 Over the next few days her fever dropped, and she began to eat on her own again.
 Without my sister, I knew I wouldn’t survive, so I silently thanked God for sparing her, both for her sake and for mine.

 From A Rose from the Ashes by Rose Price (San Francisco: Purple Pomegranate Productions, 2006).
-Available in our store
+Available from our store

 At the outbreak of the Second World War, I was seventeen years old.
 Life was pretty good.
 And then on September 1, 1939, the Nazis entered our hometown and I ran away with five Polish friends.
 We went way east, first by train and walking.
 Then the Nazi armies caught us, caught all the refugees, and told everybody, “Go back home.”
 So I came home after four or five weeks and found that the Nazis had taken over all the Jewish stores.